May 6th, 2021 | Sterling

 Onboarding is the final stage in the hiring process.
-This stage includes sending the offer letter, providing employment background screening, onboarding paperwork and first day activities.
+This stage includes sending the offer letter, providing employment background screening, onboarding paperwork, and first day activities.
 But, onboarding a new employee shouldn’t end when the paperwork is completed.
-It should be a part of a strategic plan to help the new employee excel in their new positions.
-In fact, new employees who went through a structured onboarding program were 58% more likely to stay with a company for at least 3 years after experiencing a great onboarding experience.
+It should be a part of a strategic plan to help the new employee excel in their new position.
+69% of employees are more likely to stay with a company for at least 3 years after experiencing a great onboarding experience.

 Onboarding is a critical part of creating a great candidate experience for a new employee.
 When onboarding goes well, the benefits from increased employee engagement directly impacts organizational success.
-Employees who go through an effective onboarding program become more productive quicker and put out more valuable work.
-Organizations with a standard onboarding process experience 54% greater new hire productivity leading to better performance.
+Employees who go through an effective onboarding program become more productive quicker.
+Organizations with an established onboarding process experience 54% greater new hire productivity leading to better performance.
 Employees who go through a more focused and detailed welcoming experience are more likely to be enthusiastic about their organization and ultimately can become brand ambassadors.
-This ultimately translates to an organization’s bottom-line and tangible results in higher productivity.
+This translates to an organization’s bottom-line and tangible results in higher productivity.

 One way to increase employee engagement for a new employee is to implement a 30/60/90 Day Plan.
-The plan is a strategic outline of the job expectations for the new employee over the first 90 days.
-The plan clearly communicates training, culture, and planning for the future to the employee allowing them to easily transition from “the new guy” to a full-on contributor to the team and company.
+A 30/60/90 Day Plan is a strategic outline of the job expectations for the new employee over the first 90 days.
+The plan clearly communicates training, culture, and expectations to the employee allowing them to easily transition from a “newbie” to a full-on contributor to the team and company.

 What is a 30/60/90 Day New Hire Plan?

-The 30/60/90 Day plan is a transparent roadmap for the new hire to let them know where they are needed to go within their first 90 days.
-The plan should have specific goals, dates and who to work with to accomplish these objectives.
-Having a plan will help new hires have a smoother transition to using company tools, understanding the company processes and understanding their expectations.
-Breaking down a new hire’s learning process into 30-day increments allows the employees to focus on learning certain skills at certain times.
-The first 30 days are the most intensive with training on product and company tools as well as learning the company culture.
-As the days’ progress, the processes become more fluid and independent of the new employee’s role.
+The 30/60/90 Day plan is a transparent roadmap for the new hire to let them know how to navigate their first 90 days.
+The plan should have specific goals, dates, and whom to work with to accomplish these objectives.
+Having a plan will help new hires have a smoother transition to using company tools, understanding the company processes, and understanding their expectations.
+Breaking down a new hire’s learning process into 30-day increments allows the employee to focus on learning certain skills at certain times.
+The first 30 days are the most intensive with training on product and company tools, as well as learning the company culture.
+As the days progress, processes become more fluid and the employee becomes more independent.

 Creating A New Hire 30/60/90 Day Plan